 A wonderful thing about having you, is that you bought me closer to my family.
 Something magical happened when you were born, you gave me a ‘chance’.
 A chance to make up for past wrong doings and mistakes.
 I see so much more of my family now, it really is something that I will forever be grateful for.
 Without you I’d be back at work, probably sitting on my bottom behind a desk doing a job I hated, so you have given me freedom.
 Okay not quite the freedom to do what I want, as that ‘freedom’ generally involves the park, swings, soft play or general chasing but I’m okay with that.
 I’d take hanging with you over being at work any day.

 With the slushy bit over, here are a few things I’d like you to know about, things that I wish I’d known when I was younger.
 These are my pearls of wisdom to you my love, to do with what you wish: Get your little face in the sunshine as much as possible, the sun doesn’t get out much in this country so relish it, it will make you happy and warm.
 But remember to take care of your skin and use sun cream.
 Look after your teeth, I know it’s boring brushing them but that is generally what a person looks at first when you give them a nice big smile.
-Also, it’s costs a bomb to have them whitened when you’re older.
-Having a lovely bunch of pearly whites is so much nicer that yellow.
 Try not to let boys govern any big decisions you make.
-I let that happen far too often when I was younger and I look back with regret.
+I let that happen far too often when I was younger and I look back often with regret.
 In the same vein, try not to let overbearing friends rule you.
 Girls can be mean things and it takes a confident girl to step away from her friends, to be different and say, ‘no’ but that shouldn’t stop your real friends liking you.
-Laugh lots, you already have a cheeky cackle so remember to use it, and be kind and polite to others.
+Keep being YOU.
+Laugh lots, you already have a cheeky cackle so remember to use it and be kind and polite to others.
 Read lots, reading stories can take you away to magical places.
 Remember to write thank you cards, it’s boring writing them but it’s the right thing to do, and if you ever learn to drive, park considerately, no one likes a selfish parker.
 And finally just know that things generally work out okay in the end, no matter what.